MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-business-continuity-and-disaster-recovery.md

 A good BCDR strategy keeps your critical applications and workload up and running during planned and unplanned service or Azure outages.
 Your strategy should consider resources that are deployed in your subscription as part of the Azure Virtual Desktop data plane, like host pools and storage.

 To ensure business continuity, Azure Virtual Desktop also preserves customer metadata during region outages.
-If there is an outage, the service infrastructure components fail over to the secondary location and continue functioning as normal.
+If an outage occurs, the service infrastructure components fail over to the secondary location and continue to function as usual.

-For more information on BCDR considerations for your Azure resources, see [Set up a business continuity and disaster recovery plan](/azure/virtual-desktop/disaster-recovery).
+For more information about BCDR considerations for your Azure resources, see [Set up a business continuity and disaster recovery plan](/azure/virtual-desktop/disaster-recovery).

 ## Design considerations

-### Host pool *active-active* vs. *active-passive*
+### Host pool active-active vs. active-passive

 For an Azure Virtual Desktop host pool, you can adopt either an *active-active* or *active-passive* BCDR approach.

-An *active-active* approach:
+In an *active-active* approach:

 - Storage outages are mitigated without requiring the user to reauthenticate.
 - Continuous testing of the disaster recovery location is enabled.